Search for heavy resonances decaying into two Higgs bosons in the $\mathrm{b\bar{b}}\tau^+\tau^-$ final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 \section{Results}

-The post-fit distributions in $M_{\PX}$ are shown in Fig. \ref{fig:result:SR_SB_plots} for the SR and SB.
+The analysis follows a blinded strategy, with all aspects of the event selection, background estimation, and statistical fitting procedure defined prior to unblinding data in the SR. The post-fit distributions in $M_{\PX}$ are shown in Fig. \ref{fig:result:SR_SB_plots} for the SR and SB.
 In the lower mass region, where the expected background yield is higher, we use a binning comparable to the expected signal width.
 For resonance masses above \(2~\TeV\), the background event counts become sparse.
 We therefore merge adjacent bins to avoid empty bins.
 The content of the final bin also includes events in the overflow region.
 The data are found to be in agreement with the SM background predictions within the uncertainties.
 We place upper limits on the production cross section for a heavy resonance \PX decaying to a pair of Higgs bosons.

 The 95\% \CL upper limits on the $\PX \to \HH$ production for spin-0 and spin-2 resonances in the mass range from 1 to 4.5\TeV, computed using the modified frequentist \CL$_\text{s}$ method with a profile likelihood ratio test statistic, are shown in Fig.~\ref{fig: unblinded_limits_run2}.
 The distributions of the test statistic under the signal-plus-background and background-only hypotheses are obtained from ensembles of pseudo-experiments.
 The results are scaled by the SM branching fractions of the \PH bosons and the subsequent decays included in this analysis.
 The observed (expected) upper limits reach down to 62.2\unit{fb} (76.2\unit{fb}) for spin-0 and 42.5\unit{fb} (51.8\unit{fb}) for spin-2 at 1\TeV.
 At 4.5\TeV, the observed (expected) upper limits are 3.8\unit{fb} (2\unit{fb}) for spin-0 and 3.2\unit{fb} (1.7\unit{fb}) for spin-2.
 The results for spin-2 are broadly similar to those for spin-0.
 However, the \ptmiss spectrum for spin-2 signals is shifted toward higher values, which slightly increases the signal efficiency.
 This effect is visible in the superimposed signal templates for spin-0 and spin-2 in Fig.~\ref{fig:result:SR_SB_plots} and is reflected in the slightly stronger expected limits for the spin-2 scenario.
 The observed limits are higher than the expected limits for mass points above 2.5 TeV, primarily because of the excess of events visible in the highest bin of Fig.~\ref{fig:result:SR_SB_plots}~(\cmsLeft).